codefresh-io/docs.codefresh.io/_posts/2023-05-29-may-release-notes.md

 Helm Boards now display information in a horizontal layout.
 The new layout prevents fields with long names from overlapping with each other.

 ### Pipelines: Automated build deletion
 Set the desired time-to-live (TTL) for your builds to automatically remove older builds and free up valuable storage resources in your build environments.
-Fewer builds also make it easy to navigate to and find relevant builds for monitoring and troubleshooting.
+Fewer builds also make it easier to navigate to and find relevant builds for monitoring and troubleshooting.

 Take advantage of the `TTL_RETENTION_POLICY_IS_ENABLED` and `TTL_RETENTION_POLICY_IN_DAYS` environment variables in `cf-api` to effortlessly configure automated build deletion.